Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 452,745 people, 166,242 houses or apartments, and a median cost of homes of $263,048, Virginia Beach real estate prices are well above average cost compared to national prices.
+With a population of 452,602, 167,509 total housing units (homes and apartments), and a median house value of $274,734, Virginia Beach real estate prices are well above average cost compared to national prices.

 Notably, Virginia Beach's appreciation rate in the latest quarter is one of the lowest in America.